-My other notes from other sessions have been digitised and will be emailed to you.
+My other notes from other sessions have been digitized and will be emailed to you.

 Sharn session one

-Nick took a long time to sit, he seems to over think everything.
+Nick took a long time to sit; he seemed to overthink everything.

 This session is not very helpful I have no idea what to ask this kid.

-He just shouted at the door, a pretty vein attempt to show some form insanity.
+He just shouted at the door, a pretty vain attempt to show some form of insanity.

-I should really keep this kid on my list though, should be interesting when he admits he fake.’
+I should really keep this kid on my list, though; it should be interesting when he admits he is fake.’

-Nicholas stood up and unlocked the door, opening it he was greeted with the doctor trying to trigger the release on the other side of the door with a pin.
+Nicholas stood up and unlocked the door; opening it, he was greeted by the doctor trying to trigger the release on the other side of the door with a pin.
 He handed over the pad to the secretary and walked out without saying a word.
 The doctor snatched back his book quickly and shouted at Nicholas.

 “I will call or text you to set up our next appointment.”